 I’ll start with distance in the book.
 While reading you’ll see me use the word “pace” a lot (i.e. ten paces from A to B).
-A pace is not a walking step in the context of the story, it is in fact a measurement used in Keldarra.
+A pace is not a walking step in the story’s context, it’s in fact a measurement used in Keldarra.
 People measure by paces.
-For example if I stood twenty paces from you right now, I would stand eight meters away from you.
+For example, if I stand twenty paces from you, I’d stand eight meters away from you.

-“Snatching” is the name given by the victims of the abductions of boy by Wolf Riders.
-If you are taken by them, you were “snatched.
+“Snatching” is the name given by the victims of the abductions of boys by Wolf Riders.
+If they take you, you’re “snatched.”

-I decided against introducing our own flavour of swearing or name calling in the book as it is not Earth with humans.
-When a person wants to be insulting he is usually called “a runt”.
-Only Wolf Riders use this term really.
+I decided against introducing our own flavour of swearing or name calling in the book as it’s not Earth with humans.
+When a person wants to be insulting, he’s usually called “a runt.”
+Only Wolf Riders use this term, really.

-When you are a Keeper of Truth you do a vision rather than having one.
+When you are a Keeper of Truth, you do a vision rather than having one.
 Doing visions is a metaphysical and chemical process which alters the brain chemistry of such a person.
-The ability to do visions of both past and future is rare, but some, like Joharan’s grandmother, did possess the ability.
+The ability to do visions of both past and future is rare, but some, like Joharan’s grandmother, possessed the ability.

-A “Life Partner” is something also created for the book.
+A ‘Life Partner’ is something also created for the book.
 There’s a historic significance why you choose a life partner which stems back to a period of between two and three thousand years ago when invaders from the north occupied Keldarra, known by a different name in The Old Days.
-You may learn more about this in a later book…
+You’ll learn more about this in later books…

 Click this link to read more about the process of choosing a Life Partner (1)

-An “Elder” is the person who resides over a Temple of Truth, which is the building occupied by the Order of Truth.
-Typically each city has one Temple in it.
-The title was perverted into something else when the last Elder of Masharea was killed, and the Wolf Riders emerged.
+An ‘Elder’ is the person who resides over a Temple of Truth, which is the building occupied by the Order of Truth.
+Typically, each city has one Temple in it.
+They perverted the title into something else when the last Elder of Masharea was killed, and the Wolf Riders emerged.
 They took on the term “Elder Men” as an insult to the Order of Truth.

 Click here for more insights to the terms used in the book (2)